Lesson 3 - Foundational Teaching Strategies

 Option 2

 You learned in this lesson that a child who is deafblind is often the recipient of one-way directives.
 Turn-taking shows them it doesn’t always have to be that way.
-Write a short essay that explains why the turn-taking strategy is so important to use with children who are deafblind, and what it teaches them about interacting with others.
+Why is the turn-taking strategy so important to use with children who are deafblind, and what does it teach them about interacting with others?

 Part 3 - The Hand-Under-Hand Technique